ibm-cloud-docs/watson-assistant/build-actions-overview.md

     ![Customer response settings](images/action-editor-customer-response-settings.png)

-Now we need another conditional step to handle the situation where the customer has decided not to continue.
+Now we need another conditional step to handle the situation where the customer decides not to continue.

 1. Click **New step**.

 1. In the **Step 3 is taken** field, select **with conditions**.

-1. Edit the condition so it checks to see if the customers response to step 2 was `No`.
+1. Edit the condition so it checks that the customer's response to step 2 was `No`.

     ![Action editor: specifying conditions](images/action-editor-conditions-2.png)

 1. In the **Assistant says** field, type `Canceling transaction.`.

 1. In the **And then** field, select **End the action**.
-If this step is executed (meaning that the customer has decided not to proceed), no subsequent steps in the action will be executed.
+If this step is executed (meaning that the customer decides not to proceed), no subsequent steps in the action are executed.

-We don't need a conditional step to handle a response of `Yes` in step 2, because in that situation processing just continues as normal.
+We don't need a conditional step to handle a response of `Yes` in step 2 because in that situation processing just continues as normal.
 {: note}

 ### Getting the amount